sal55/langs/mfeatures.md

 This is fairly standard; inside a function (anywhere in the function actually):

     int a, b:=123, c

-M syntax actually required 'var' because I liked the idea of all definitions/declarations starting with a keyword:

-    var int a, b:=123, c
+    mut int a, b:=123, c        # 'mut' can optionally be a prefix

-but I tried this for a few months, and it was a pain.
-So now 'var' is optional.
-Note that writing this, which needs 'var' but without the type:

-    var A, B

-is not an error.
-Currently omitting a type makes A and B variants.
-I want to drop variants; in the next language version, omitting the type like this makes A and B have 'auto' type, which means it is inferred from initialisation or from the first assignment.
+I liked the idea of requiring variable definitions to start with a keyword, this used to be 'var', until I decided 'var' should mean a variant type.
+Then it got changed to 'mut'.
+But I also found it was a pain having to type this prefix, so it is now optional.

 At the moment, non-static variables are not automatically initialised to anything, like C.